robinhundt/bali-score/README.md

 to see the available options.

 ## Why the reimplementation?
 The tool has been reimplemented because I simply could not get the original one running and I had the necessary code mostly written already.
 I simply extracted it from my thesis to make it reusable.
+Most importantly it is not dependant upon the Expat xml parser or any other dynamic dependency (except libc).

+## TODO
+- add license